mauryavishal93/CursorAI-DotsandBoxes/README.md

 ### Dice Mechanics
 - Roll the dice at the start of your turn
 - Dice values 1-5: Draw that many lines during your turn
-- Rolling a 6: Grants a "Special Line" that can be used anytime
-- Special Line: Can be used even when you run out of regular lines
+- Rolling a 6 (Two Players only): Triggers the Lucky Draw wheel
 - Special Line Limit: You can only hold one special line at a time

 ### Strategy Tips